Lane Kenworthy, The Good Society

 An alternative approach is to prevent illegal immigrants from entering the country in the first place.
 Historically, our chief strategy for doing so has been to enact harsh penalties on employers caught hiring unauthorized immigrants, the idea being that if the economic incentive to come to the US is weakened, far fewer people will be willing to endure the significant risks entailed in crossing the border illegally.
 The 1986 immigration reform included such penalties, and various states, such as Arizona, have enacted others over the years.
 But employers strongly oppose them, so they are enforced with limited consistency and vigor.
 In a typical year, only 2,500 employers — about 3 out of every 10,000 — are investigated for violating immigration laws.16

 Donald Trump’s signature pledge during the 2016 presidential campaign was to build a giant wall along the entire border with Mexico.
 Whether he will follow through with this, and whether it will work if he does, remains to be seen.
-Janet Napolitano, former governor of Arizona and Secretary of Homeland Security, once quipped “Show me a 50-foot wall and I’ll show you a 51-foot ladder.”17 Portions of the border already have been walled off over the past several decades, and money spent on border control activities has risen sharply since the mid-1980s.
+Janet Napolitano, former governor of Arizona and Secretary of Homeland Security, once quipped “Show me a 50-foot wall and I’ll show you a 51-foot ladder.”17 Portions of the border already have been walled off over the past several decades, and money spent on border control activities has risen sharply since the mid-1980s, as figure 9 shows.
 This has shifted the entry points for undocumented immigrants, but without altering the overall level.
 And paradoxically, it appears to have caused more Mexican immigrants who do enter the United States illegally to remain in the country, whereas previously such immigrants tended to circulate back and forth.18

 A different approach to reducing illegal immigration is to reinstate a guest worker program for migrants from Mexico and perhaps other countries.19 This would allow a specified number of people to enter the US to work for one to three years, as we did with Mexico from 1942 to 1964.
 We already have a “temporary work visa” program, but it allows in only 500,000 to 750,000 people each year.20 A significant expansion of this number might satisfy the wishes of employers, who want an abundant supply of low-wage workers, and of those who want a reduction in illegal immigration.
 But there are potential concerns: Would the logistics of forcing such a large number of guest workers to leave prove too difficult?
 And would it be good to have a large group of people in the country who have no political rights?